MicrosoftDocs/quantum-docs-pr/articles/user-guide/language/types.md

 Upcasts to compatible types, on the other hand, happen implicitly.

 Q# provides both primitive types, which are used directly, and a variety of ways to produce new types from other types.
-We describe each in the rest of this section.
+We describe each in the rest of this article.

 ## Primitive Types

-The Q# language provides several *primitive types* that are used to construct other types:
+The Q# language provides the following *primitive types*, all of which you can use directly in Q# programs.
+You can also use these primitive types to construct new types.

 - The `Int` type represents a 64-bit signed integer, for example, `2`, `107`, `-5`.
 - The `BigInt` type represents a signed integer of arbitrary size, for example, `2L`, `107L`, `-5L`.